wso2/docs-apk/en/docs/create-api/rate-limiting/add-new-rate-limiting-policies-via-crs.md

 2. Define the required Operation-level Rate Limiting Policy in a separate CR.

     !!! note
-        For more information, see the [configurations](#operation-level) used to add an Operation-level Rate Limiting Policy via an HTTPRoute CR and also the [configurations definitions](#configuration-definitions).
+        For more information, see the [configurations](#operation-level) used to add an Operation-level Rate Limiting Policy via an HTTPRoute CR and the [configurations definitions](#configuration-definitions).

      Let's add the Rate Limiting Policy as follows: